Tang Soo Do: Free sparring

 Though variation is extensive, Tang Soo Do free-sparring is similar to competitive matches in other traditional Okinawan, Japanese and Korean striking systems and may include elements of American freestyle point karate.
 Tang Soo Do sparring consists of point matches that are based on the three-point rule (the first contestant to score three points wins) or a two-minute rule (a tally of points over one two-minute round, but see also AAU Taekwondo point sparring handbook).
 Lead and rear-leg kicks and lead and rear-arm hand techniques all score equally (one point per technique).
 However, to encourage the use of jumping and spinning kicks, these techniques may be scored with a higher point value than standing techniques in some competitions.
 Open-hand techniques other than the ridgehand and leg sweeps are typically not allowed.

 As in traditional Japanese karate-do kumite, scoring techniques in Tang Soo Do competition should be decisive.
 That is, all kicking and hand techniques that score should be delivered with sufficient footing and power so that, if they were delivered without being controlled, they would stop the aggressive motion of the opponent.
-There are also similarities between American freestyle point sparring (see North American Sport Karate Association [NASKA] link below) and Tang Soo Do point sparring.
+There are also similarities between American freestyle point sparring and Tang Soo Do point sparring.
 Much of the footwork is the same, but the position of the body when executing blows is markedly different between the styles of competition.

 Rapid-fire pump-kicking seen in American freestyle point sparring is sometimes used in Tang Soo Do competition.
 However, in order to score, the final kick in the pump-kick combination should be delivered from a solid base (with erect posture) and with sufficient power, or the technique is not considered decisive.
-Consequently, the pace of a Tang Soo Do match can be somewhat slower than would be seen at a typical NASKA-type tournament, but the techniques, theoretically, should be somewhat more recognizable as linear, powerful blows that are delivered from reliably stable stances and body positions.
+Consequently, the pace of a Tang Soo Do match can be somewhat slower than would be seen at a typical North American Sport Karate Association (NASKA)-type tournament, but the techniques, theoretically, should be somewhat more recognizable as linear, powerful blows that are delivered from reliably stable stances and body positions.